 Inquiry report on UK, October 2016

-The Committee’s first inquiry has been in respect of the UK.
-In October 2016 the Committee found ‘grave or systematic violations of the rights of persons with disabilities’ by the United Kingdom in respect of welfare reforms from 2010 onward.
+The UN Disability Committee’s first inquiry was in respect of the UK.
+In October 2016 the Committee found “grave or systematic violations of the rights of persons with disabilities” by the United Kingdom in respect of welfare reforms from 2010 onward.

-On 26th February 2009 the UK Government also signed the Optional Protocol to the CRPD (link to ohchr.org).
+As well as the CRPD itself, on 26th February 2009 the UK Government signed the Optional Protocol to the CRPD (ohchr.org).

 Ratifications and reservations by UK

-The UK ratified the Convention subject to certain reservations and ‘interpretative declarations’.
-Details are set out in on this treaties.un.org page (click on ‘United Kingdom of Great Britain and Northern Ireland’).
-The currenty reservations and declarations relate to:
+The UK ratified the CRPD subject to some reservations and ‘interpretative declarations’.
+Details are set out in on this treaties.un.org page under the “United Kingdom of Great Britain and Northern Ireland” heading.
+The current reservations and declarations relate to:

 - exemption for employment in the armed services,